-As described above in Section 7.1.5.2, Ameren Illinois (through its consultant AEG) adjusted certain net-togross ratios provided by bidders to more accurately reflect values in the Illinois TRM.
+As described above in Section 7.1.5.2, Ameren Illinois (through its consultant AEG) adjusted the energy savings values for certain efficiency measures provided by bidders to more accurately reflect values in the Illinois TRM.
+Ameren Illinois (through its consultant AEG) also adjusted certain net-to-gross ratios provided by bidders to reflect the NTG ratios recommended by Ameren's independent evaluator, consistent with the process set forth in the consensus language from the Section 16-111.5B Oversight and Evaluation Responsibility Workshop that was adopted by the Commission in ICC Docket No. 14-0588.
 Those adjustments appear to be reasonable to the IPA.

 The IPA observes that fewer programs passed the Ameren Illinois TRC screening than the ComEd screening.
-While this could be a function of the bids received or the TRC methodology applied, it appears that lower energy and capacity prices in the Ameren Illinois service territory simply make the test more difficult to pass.
+While this could be a function of the bids received, the TRC methodology applied, or some other factor, it appears that lower energy and capacity prices in the Ameren Illinois service territory simply make the test more difficult to pass.